Simulations of the onset and dynamical evolution of inertial waves in solar/stellar interior: Introduction

-In the stellar context, the eigenvalue problem of non-radial oscillations, without and with rotation, where first studied by \cite{papaloizou1978non}, followed by \cite{dziembowski1987low} and \cite{dziembowski1987lowII}, who extended the study considering DR and applied the analysis to the solar case.
+In the stellar context, non-radial oscillations have long been the subject of theoretical investigation.
+The inclusion of rotation in the eigenvalue problem was examined by \cite{papaloizou1978non}, and subsequently extended by \cite{dziembowski1987low} and \cite{dziembowski1987lowII}, who incorporated differential rotation and applied the formalism to solar models.
 These studies found that the Rossby modes may develop in cavities either below the convection zone or near the photosphere.
 In these locations the ratio $N^2/\Omega_0^2$ is above unity; here $N$ marks the Brunt-Väisälä frequency and $\Omega_0$ is the angular velocity of the rotating frame.
 They also explored the development of oscillations driven by the Kelvin-Helmholtz instability.
 Depending on the shear profile, these oscillations may destabilize the DR. Further developments on these shear instabilities were performed by \cite{dikpati2001analysis}.